fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 #### 11.12 Health check

 All tests pass and the new version of the app gets automatically deployed to Render so everything seems to be in order.
 But does the app really work?
 Besides the checks done in the deployment pipeline, it is extremely beneficial to have also some "application level" health checks ensuring that the app for real is in a functional state.

+The [zero downtime deploys](https://docs.render.com/deploys#zero-downtime-deploys) in Render should ensure that your app stays functional all the time!
+For some reason, this property did not always work as promised when this part was updated (16th Jan 2024).
+The reason might be the use of a free account.

 Add a simple endpoint for doing an application health check to the backend.
 You may e.g. copy this code: